Generally, Croatia is a safe place for travelers. And a really wonderful place to visit.

 Croatia experiences 4 times less serious crime than the US does.
 But like any other country with a large number of travelers, Croatia attracts a lot of pickpockets.
 Our advice: keep your extra cash, credit cards, and passport in your hotel safe and only carry what you need when you’re out and about.

-Be alert for pickpockets on the streets and in public transportation hubs, mainly in Zagreb and other major cities.
-Try to steer clear of the area around the Zagreb Bus Terminal, and avoid Ribnjak Park and King Tomislav Square after dark.
+Use local insights to keep safe.
+Our trip planners instruct travelers to remain alert for pickpockets on the streets and in public transportation hubs—mainly in Zagreb and other major cities.
+They recommend steering clear of the area around the Zagreb Bus Terminal and avoiding Ribnjak Park and King Tomislav Square after dark.

-Recently, there has been an uptick in petty crime on beaches along the Adriatic coast, so take precautions and secure your valuables while you’re on the beach.
+Recently, they tell us there has been an uptick in petty crime on beaches along the Adriatic coast.
+Take precautions and secure your valuables while you’re on the beach.

 Scammers are everywhere in Europe, especially in big cities.
-Here are some common scams to avoid in Croatia:
+Getting local advice can help you avoid them!
+Here's what our local trip planners say about common scams to avoid in Croatia:

 In this scam, a young woman asks if you want to get a drink at a bar nearby.
 If you accept, she spends the night drinking expensive cocktails on your tab, leaving you with a hefty bill.
 If you don’t have the cash, bouncers will escort you to the nearest ATM.
 If you pay by credit card, the bar will add a 0 to the end of your bill, and you won’t be offered a receipt.
 Avoid this scam by just saying no.

 Gentlemen's clubs should be avoided at all costs—especially in Zagreb.
 They’re usually owned by criminals who tend to target tourists.
 In this scam, the bar will overcharge you for drinks (like €2000 for a bottle of champagne) and threaten you if you refuse to pay.